Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Benchmark problems and implementation details

 where~$\boldsymbol{b}=(1,1)^\top$.
 The right-hand side is considered to be constant, i.e.,~$f = 1$.
 Moreover, the symbol~$\mu$ denotes viscosity, which we choose to set as~$\mu=10^{-2}$.

 \item{\textbf{Allen-Cahn (AC):}} We consider the Allen-Cahn equation of the following form:

 where the diffusion coefficient~$D$ is chosen as $D=0.001$. \end{itemize}

 The amount and location of collocation points significantly influence the discretization error of PINNs.
-Here, we perform sampling by employing the quasi-Monte Carlo method~\cite{morokoff1995quasi}, with Hammersley low-discrepancy sequences~\cite{mishra2022estimates}.
-As a consequence, the convergence rate of Quasi-Monte Carlo is close to $O(N^{-1})$, whereas the convergence rate of the standard Monte Carlo method, with pseudorandom sequences, is $O(N^{-1/2})$~\cite{asmussen2007stochastic}.
+Here, we perform sampling by employing the Quasi-Monte Carlo method~\cite{morokoff1995quasi}, with Hammersley low-discrepancy sequences~\cite{mishra2022estimates}.
+As a consequence, it is well known that the convergence rate of Quasi-Monte Carlo is close to $O(N^{-1})$, while the convergence rate of the standard Monte Carlo method, with pseudo-random sequences, is $O(N^{-1/2})$~\cite{asmussen2007stochastic}.
 The number of collocation points is $10{,}000$ for all three examples.